RYXAA/Voice-Chat-Bot/README.md

 Enjoy the code, don't try to release it as your own bot. :)

-If you'd like to support the bot you could pay for my coffee and the servers using the link below <3  [https://www.paypal.me/ssanaizadeh](https://www.paypal.me/ssanaizadeh)

-Support Server for the bot: https://discord.gg/y9pgpbt

 **This version of the bot is sufficient enough for casual use on afew servers, I have no intention what so ever of updating it nor will support anyone with hosting it.**

 **I won't be releasing the new version of the bots source code either so don't ask.**